sebjvidal/SettingsKit/README.md

 4. Click `Add Package`

 ## Usage
 To create a new settings screen, create an array of `SettingsKitSections`.
-These sections can have an array of `children`, along with an optional `header` and `footer`.
+A section has a `children` and optional `header` and `footer` parameters.
 ```swift
 import SettingsKit